01-edu/Branch-AI/one_exercise_per_file/week02/day04/ex06/audit/readme.md

     return gs.best_estimator_, gs.best_params_, gs.best_score_
 ```

 In my case, the `gridsearch` parameters are not interesting.
-Even if I reduced the over fitting of the Random Forest, the score on the test is lower than the score on the test returned by the Gradient Boosting in the previous exercise without optimal parameters search.
+Even if I reduced the over-fitting of the Random Forest, the score on the test is lower than the score on the test returned by the Gradient Boosting in the previous exercise without optimal parameters search.

-3. This question is validated if the code used is:
+##### The question 3 is validated if the code used is:

 ```python
 model, best_params, best_score = select_model_verbose(gridsearch)